A Theory of Likes: Model

-In the above expressions $\pi^B(R)$, $p^B(R)$, etc., we will typically drop the dependence on $R$ to simplify notation.
 Finally, we use the following summary terminology: \begin{definition} $\mathcal{E}:=(\textbf{q},F)$ defines a \textbf{decision environment}.
-A \textbf{recommendation system} $\mathcal{R}$ consists of a decision environment $\mathcal{E}$ and a recommendation threshold $R \in (0,1)$. \end{definition}
+A \textbf{rating system} $\mathcal{R}$ consists of a decision environment $\mathcal{E}$ and a rating standard $R \in (0,1)$. \end{definition} Throughout, the decision environment $\mathcal{E}$ and the rating standard $R$ are common knowledge among all agents.